A stable-compact method for qualitative properties of semilinear elliptic equations: Overview and main results

 We assume that the nonlinearity ${f \colon [0, \infty) \to \R}$ is $\m{C}^{1,\gamma}$ for some $\gamma \in (0, 1]$ and $f(0) = f(1) = 0$.
 As a consequence, $0$ solves \eqref{eq:main} and $1$ is a supersolution, in the sense that it satisfies \eqref{eq:main} with $\geq$ in place of equalities.
 We also assume that $f|_{(1, \infty)} < 0$ and $f'(1) < 0$, so that the reaction drives large values down toward its stable root $1$.
 Then the maximum principle implies that all positive bounded solutions of \eqref{eq:main} take values between $0$ and $1$.
 We are thus primarily interested in the behavior of $f$ on $(0, 1)$.
 We say that a reaction $f$ is \emph{positive} if \begin{enumerate}[label = \textup{(P)}, leftmargin = 5em, labelsep = 1em, itemsep= 1ex, topsep = 1ex] \item $f|_{(0,1)} > 0$ and $f'(0^+) > 0$. \end{enumerate} This is sometimes termed ``monostability.''
 We use distinct terminology to emphasize the positive derivative at $u = 0$, which plays a significant role in our analysis.
 In many sources, monostability only denotes the first condition in \ref{hyp:positive}.

 For the domain, we assume that $\Omega$ is open, nonempty, connected, and uniformly $\m{C}^{2, \gamma}$ smooth.
-For a precise definition of the final notion, see Definition~A.1 in~\cite{BG22b}.
+For a precise definition of this notion, see Definition~A.1 in~\cite{BG24}.
 Here, we merely note that this hypothesis includes a uniform interior ball condition.

 We now present our main contributions.
-We begin by establishing uniqueness on several classes of structured domains. \begin{definition} A domain $\Omega$ is \emph{exterior-star} if $\Omega^\cc$ is star-shaped.
+We begin by establishing uniqueness on several classes of structured domains. \begin{definition} A domain $\Omega$ is \emph{exterior-star} if $\Omega^\cc = \R^d \setminus \Omega$ is star-shaped.
 It is \emph{strongly exterior-star} if $\Omega^\cc$ is star-shaped about a nonempty open set of points. \end{definition} \begin{theorem} Suppose $\Omega$ is strongly exterior-star and $\Omega^\cc$ is compact.
 Then \eqref{eq:main} has a unique positive bounded solution. \end{theorem}

 This is a simplified form of Theorem~\ref{thm:ES-full} below, which also covers some domains with unbounded complements.